 Nim Tottenham, PhD.

-Nim Tottenham is a professor of Psychology at Columbia University and director of the Developmental Affective Neuroscience Laboratory.
+Nim Tottenham is a Professor of Psychology at Columbia University, New York City, and Director of the Developmental Affective Neuroscience Laboratory.
 She is interested in the developing brain and the powerful role of early experiences, such as sensitive caregiving and early childhood adversity and stress on brain development and functioning.

 The research of the Developmental Affective Neuroscience Lab focuses on the development of neural circuits that underlie affective behaviors across childhood and adolescence, with a particular emphasis on limbic-cortical connections (e.g., amygdala-medial prefrontal cortex).